About Records of London's Livery Companies Online (ROLLCO).

 Introduction

-The Records of London's Livery Companies Online (ROLLCO) project has been established to create a fully searchable and freely accessible online database of membership information for the City of London's Livery Companies, from their earliest surviving records until c.1900.
-Initially the project has digitised the apprenticeship and freedom admission records for several Companies that retain their own archives in situ.
+The Records of London's Livery Companies Online (ROLLCO) project has been established to create a fully searchable and freely accessible online database of membership information for the City of London's Livery Companies, from their earliest surviving records to c.1900.

 Historical Context